My collection of vintage PC cards

 Vincent Bernat

-Recently, I have been gathering some old hardware at my parents’ house, notably PC extension cards, as they don’t take much room and can be converted to a nice display item.
-Unfortunately, I was not very concerned about keeping stuff around.
-Compared to all the hardware I have acquired over the years, only a few pieces remain.
+Recently, I have been gathering old hardware at my parents’ house, notably PC extension cards.
+They do not take much room and make a nice display.
+Unfortunately, I never cared much about keeping things around.
+Of all the hardware I acquired over the years, only a few pieces remain.

 Tseng Labs ET4000AX (1989)#

-This SVGA graphics card was installed into a PC powered by a 386SX CPU running at 16 MHz.
-This was a good card at the time as it was pretty fast.
-It didn’t feature 2D acceleration, unlike the later ET4000/W32.
-This version only features 512 KB of RAM.
+This SVGA graphics card was installed in a PC powered by a 386SX CPU running at 16 MHz.
+It was a good card for its time: pretty fast.
+It did not feature 2D acceleration, unlike the later ET4000/W32.
+This version features only 512 KB of RAM.
 It can display 1024×768 images with 16 colors or 800×600 with 256 colors.
-It was also compatible with CGA, EGA, VGA, MDA, and Hercules modes.
-No contemporary games were using the SVGA modes but the higher resolutions were useful with Windows 3.
-This card was manufactured directly by Tseng Labs.
+It also supported CGA, EGA, VGA, MDA, and Hercules modes.
+No contemporary games used the SVGA modes, but the higher resolutions proved useful with Windows 3.
+Tseng Labs manufactured this card directly.

 AdLib clone (1992)#

 My first sound card was an AdLib.
 My parents bought it in Canada during the summer holidays in 1992.
 It uses a Yamaha OPL2 chip to produce sound via FM synthesis.
-The first game I have tried is Indiana Jones and the Last Crusade.
+The first game I tried was Indiana Jones and the Last Crusade.

 I think I gave this AdLib to a friend once I upgraded my PC with a Sound Blaster Pro 2.
 Recently, I needed one for a side project, but they are rare and expensive on eBay.
 Someone mentioned a cheap clone on Vogons, so I bought it.
-It was sold by Sun Moon Star in 1992 and shipped with a CD-ROM of Doom shareware.
+Sun Moon Star sold it in 1992 and shipped it with a CD-ROM of Doom shareware.

 On this topic, take a look at “OPL2LPT: an AdLib sound card for the parallel port” and “OPL2 Audio Board: an AdLib sound card for Arduino.”
 The first article includes a more exact copy of an AdLib clone.